kanikakasharma/learning-library/developer-library/converged-db-for-developers/cross-data-type/cross-data-type.md

 You may now proceed to the next lab.

 ## Acknowledgements
-- **Authors** - Pradeep Chandramouli, Nishant Kaushik
+- **Authors** - Pradeep Chandramouli, Nishant Kaushik, Kanika Sharma, Laxmi Amarappanavar, Balasubramanian Ramamoorthy, AppDev & Database Team, Oracle, October 2020
-- **Contributors** - Kanika Sharma, Laxmi Amarappanavar, Balasubramanian Ramamoorthy
+- **Contributors** - Meghana Banka, Rene Fontcha
-- **Team** - North America Database and AppDev Specialists
-- **Last Updated By** - Kanika Sharma, Solution Engineer, Oracle Database, October 2020
+- **Last Updated By/Date** - Kanika Sharma, NA Technology, October 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like us to follow up with you, enter your email in the *Feedback Comments* section.